KhokhlovKirill/flashcard-studio/README.md

 - Triggered manually (`workflow_dispatch`) and on tags (`v*`)
 - Builds Release package on `windows-latest`
 - Produces NSIS installer and uploads it as workflow artifact

-## Post-install Smoke Check

-After installing on a clean machine:

-1. Launch FlashCard Studio from Start Menu.
-2. Create a project and save it as `.flcr`.
-3. Close the app and open that `.flcr` file via double-click in Explorer.
-4. Verify deck list, edit view, and learn view open correctly.
-5. Uninstall from Apps & Features and verify app binaries are removed.